 - Show students you are familiar with paper mills: e.g., comment on the quality of available papers for your specific assignment, perhaps showing an excerpt in class.
 (Most will be laughably bad.)

 - Know the established procedures for confronting students whom you suspect of plagiarism.
 Expect and use administrative support.
-The Office of Student Academic Integrity in Arts and Science provides a good explanation in its Academic Integrity Handbook.

-- Students left on their own for large assignments tend to get into trouble, including plagiarism or cheating.
+Consider the Process Along with the Product Students left on their own for large assignments tend to get into trouble, including plagiarism or cheating.
 Here are some alternatives.

 - Don't give just one written assignment per course.
 If possible, connect several smaller assignments as stages or components of a larger one.
 Students benefit from preliminary feedback, and you get to know their challenges.